Akuli/math-tutorial/index.rst

 Trig (aka trigonometry) with the Unit Circle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: Problem

-**Problem:** A player moves to top-right at the angle of 60° measured from the
+   A player moves to top-right at the angle of 60° measured from the
    x axis at 10 pixels per second.
 How many pixels should the player's x and y
    change every second?

 .. code-block:: none